 Hopefully, our trip sent out a few ripples toward preserving Magdalena Bay too

 As I cleaned gear, a story from a conservation colleague in Portland came to mind.
 In a committee hearing about clean water regulations, employees from nurseries growing native plants for restoring natural areas showed up.
 They could have talked about how they cherished wild places and clean water but they didn’t.

+Instead, they said they had good jobs restoring the environment, and clean water regulations were essential to keeping these jobs.
 Politicians—who had heard the old environmental debates a million times—suddenly perked up.
 When Marcos, Carlos and Isabel describe what they do and why, they can talk the same way.
 When Deep Throat said to follow the money, he was right.